raffaelezullo/tracemore/README.md

 ```

 ### Detecting middleboxes (NAT, MPLS tunnel) through traceroute
-The 2nd  test combines traceroute with server-based mode proving how an error in the ICMP quoted packet\'s UDP Checksum can be linked to NAT manipulation as demostrade in _Hic Sunt Nats_.
+The 2nd  test combines traceroute with server-based mode proving how an error in the ICMP quoted packet\'s UDP Checksum can be linked to NAT manipulation as demostrade in _Hic Sunt Nats_ paper.
 The test also shows the presence of a MPLS tunnel.

 ```markdown
 Traceroute